Rich-text editor customizations

 Every content has specifics and thus, specific requirements.
 You may consider adding any additional formatting and text editor functionality, such as find and replace, custom headings, text highlight color, font type, color, and size, and so on.

 Say your team is creating blog posts with technical content.
 You may need to include a functionality to add formatted formulae, code samples, or code blocks directly into the content.
 Or, you may need to browse and embed an item from an external digital asset library or stock photos library.
-Another example is an ecommerce page that describes a product.
-You may want to include straight in the content block a CTA button, say, Add to basket, which, upon clicking, displays to the visitor the product price and quantity.

 Suppose you are a technology content blogger publishing content that describes more complex conceptual information that would benefit from visual aid.
 Integrating with mind mapping, diagram sketching and drawing tools, such as XMind, gliffy, or draw.io will complement your content seamlessly.